MysteryPancake/Houdini-Fun/README.md

 ### Other ways to parent stuff
 - Rivet is good for parenting objects to points.
 It only exists in the object context.
 - Copy to Points is good since it applies `@orient`, `@N` and `@up` attributes.
-- PolyHinge is good for parenting to edges, though no one really uses it much.
+- PolyHinge is good for parenting to edges, though no one really uses it.

 ## Primuv vs actual UVs
 A common misconception is `primuv()` uses the actual UV map of the geometry.
 This would cause problems if the UVs overlapped.